benmvp/slides/2019/webu/webdev.md

 - And we get mad saying it's legit
   * Especially since ES6+
 - We use JS to build:
-  * Highly-concurrent / low-latency servers
+  * Highly-concurrent / low-latency servers in Node
-  * Super-sophisticated web apps w/ service workers
+  * Super-sophisticated web apps w/ service workers on the client
 - Well 2 decades ago it really was a toy language
   * We did silly things with it